Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Viniegra de Arriba

-Viniegra de Arriba is nearby, even more mountainous and wild.
-Its traditional houses and its silence is only broken by birdsong and the footsteps of hikers.
-Ideal for connecting with the purest nature, its landscapes change with the seasons like a living canvas.
+Viniegra de Arriba, even more mountainous and untamed.
+Its traditional houses and silence are broken only by birdsong and the footsteps of hikers.
+Ideal for connecting with nature in its purest form, its landscapes change with the seasons like a living canvas.

-We enter Alava with Laguardia-Biasteri, walled jewel of the Rioja Alavesa.
-Subway cellars, medieval towers, stone streets and views of endless vineyards make this town one of the most beautiful destinations for wine and history.
+Laguardia-Biasteri, a walled gem in the Rioja Alavesa.
+Underground cellars, medieval towers, cobblestone streets, and views of endless vineyards make this village one of the most beautiful destinations for wine and history.
 Here, every glass tells a legend.

-We crossed Soria and arrived in Vinuesa, a village surrounded by pine forests and mountains.
-Its mountain architecture, cobbled streets and access to the Laguna Negra make it one of the most beautiful destinations in the province.
-Nature, calm and authenticity define it.
+Vinuesa, a village surrounded by pine forests and mountains.
+Its traditional mountain architecture, cobblestone streets, and proximity to Laguna Negra make it one of the most beautiful destinations in the province.
+Nature, tranquility, and authenticity define it.

-We end in Yanguas, Soria's jewel of the Highlands.
-Its emblazoned houses, the medieval bridge and its mountainous environment create a unique postcard.
-It is the perfect finishing touch to close the route: living history, serene landscapes and a deep connection with the essence of rural life.
+Yanguas, a gem of the Sorian Highlands.
+Its coat-of-arms-adorned houses, medieval bridge, and mountainous surroundings create a unique postcard-perfect scene.
+It’s the perfect finale to the route: living history, serene landscapes, and a deep connection to the essence of rural life.

-Get ready to tour castles high above, endless vineyards and villages where the stone still holds memory.
-The Route of the Villages of the Four Kingdoms is a journey through the history, landscape and identity of the north.
+Get ready to explore castles perched on high, endless vineyards, and villages where the stone still holds memories.
+The Route of the Villages of the Four Kingdoms is a journey through the history, landscape, and identity of the north.

-The route can be enjoyed in any season: between golden vineyards in autumn, green mountains in summer or snowy landscapes in winter, each village reveals its essence with its own light and intact charm.
+The route is enjoyable in any season: among golden vineyards in autumn, green mountains in summer, or snow-covered landscapes in winter, each village reveals its essence with its own light and intact charm.

 Route tips